patmorin/comp4804/fingerprinting.md

 ## Rabin-Karp String Matching

 Here are my [original hand-written notes](notes/strings/) on this topic.
+Here's the [algorithm implemented in C](http://cglab.ca/~morin/teaching/4804-old/notes/stringmatch.c).

 Suppose we have a little string $p=p_0,\ldots,p_{m-1}$ and a big body of text $t=t_0,\ldots,t_{n-1}$.
 Here $m<n$ and we want to look for occurrences of $p$ in $t$.
 More precisely,